tidyverse/dplyr/revdep/problems.md

 *   checking re-building of vignette outputs ...
 WARNING
     ```
     ...
+    The following objects are masked from 'package:base':

+        intersect, setdiff, setequal, union

     Loading required package: Rcpp
     rstanarm (Version 2.18.2, packaged: 2018-11-08 22:19:38 UTC)
     - Do not expect the default priors to remain the same in future rstanarm versions.